-8. Tower Bridge
+25. Tower Bridge

+British monuments to visit?
 One of London’s most famous bridges and a must-see sight while you are in the capital.
 Overlooking the River Thames by Tower Bridge became one of the most popular areas in London for its wealth of historic sites – an impressive modern landmark in England and one of the most famous bridges in Europe.

 Tower Bridge, built over 125 years ago, is a combined bascule and suspension bridge.
 Its Victorian Gothic style makes the bridge a distinctive landmark and was intended to harmonise the bridge with the nearby Tower of London.
 You can also see inside of the bridge and from the high-level walkways take stunning panoramic views – must-do things in London!

 26. Cheddar Gorge

+Must-see land marks in England?
 It’s time to explore one of Britain’s most spectacular natural landmarks – Cheddar Gorge!